DropSnorz/OwlPlug/README.md

 </p>
 <p align="center">
 <sup>
-<b>OwlPlug is a small audio plugin manager.
+<b>OwlPlug is an audio plugin manager.
 It provides a complete view of your plugin setup and simple tools to manage it.</b>
 </sup>
 </p>